jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

-In total we have implemented X tests.
-Primarily we are testing if the data is properly ingested and preprocessed, and if the training loop is working as intended.
+In total we have implemented 4 tests.
+Primarily we are testing if the data is properly ingested and preprocessed, if the training loop is working as intended, if the model is setup correctly, and if the API is working.

 ### Question 8